d9584/nsp/README.md

 ## Installation

 1. Download nsp.js and config.json and place them in a directory
+2. Install node-fastcgi and strip-json-comments using npm
-2. Change config.json scriptRoot points to your html root directory
+3. Change config.json scriptRoot points to your html root directory
-3. Configure your web server to pass .nsp files to FastCGI on port 9000.
+4. Configure your web server to pass .nsp files to FastCGI on port 9000.
 On Nginx, for example, place this inside the server section of nginx.conf:

    ```
    location ~ \.nsp$ {